 The movement of livestock on roads in the former Franklin District is covered fully in the Franklin District Livestock on Roads Bylaw 2010.

-Coordinating work in the road
+Coordinating work in the road and Future project advice

 AT coordinates work in the road corridor to ensure everyone who digs up the the road uses a 'dig once' approach wherever possible.